mwmckenzie/modeling-uncertainty/docs/CVD19_graph_model/Graph_Test_Networkx_v5.1.md

     return np.random.beta(beta_a, beta_b)
 ```

-## Import Probability Distributions from the Ensemble Model Application
+## Importing Probability Distributions from the Ensemble Model Application
 We take advantage of the distribution files created in our previous project and import the same distributions directly to avoid having to recalculate, reprocess, and reorganize similar data.